shruthi64/Socket-Programming-in-C/02-Chat-UDP/README.md

 # Socket Programming in C

-A simple UDP Server-Client chatting program that accepts a client connection and interacts with the client till it says "bye".
+A simple UDP Server-Client chatting program that interacts with the client till it says "bye".

 ## Implementation